stinkytroll/tech264-cloud-linux/azure/azure_notes.md

 2. Input a `*` to the **destination port ranges**.
 3. Change the priority to `500`.

 *That's it!
 You've officially secured your app with a DMZ layer.
-Good stuff.*
+Good stuff.
+Now delete it all.*

 # What is an availability set?
 How do they work?
 Advantages/disadvantages?
 An Availability Set is a logical grouping of virtual machines that helps ensure that your VMs remain available during hardware failures, updates, or maintenance events, meaning they're distributed across fault domains.